Pathophysiology of atopic dermatitis in dogs

 Osteoarthritis is one of the most common chronic musculoskeletal diseases and causes lameness and disability in dogs (Colitti et al., 2012).

-It is a complex and multifactorial disease that involves interactions between skin structure, the immune system, and environmental influences (Bensignor, Morgan, and Nuttall 2008).
-On the one hand, animals suffer from a hereditary predisposition to develop immediate hypersensitivity reactions mediated by IgE antibodies against environmental allergens (Olivry and Hill 2001) and (Fidalgo Álvarez et al. 2007).
-On the other hand, animals suffer from an alteration in the insulating function of the epidermis, of genetic or acquired origin, based on the mutation of a protein, filaggrin, one of the essential components that constitutes the epidermal barrier and changes in the organization of the lipids of the stratum corneum (Carlott 2005).
-The dysfunction of the cutaneous barrier would be responsible for an increase in the penetration of allergens via the percutaneous route and also an increase in transepidermal water loss.
+It is a complex and multifactorial disease involving interactions between skin structure, the immune system, and environmental influences (Bensignor, Morgan, and Nuttall 2008).
+On one hand, animals have a hereditary predisposition to develop immediate hypersensitivity reactions mediated by IgE antibodies against environmental allergens (Olivry and Hill 2001)(Fidalgo Álvarez et al. 2007).
+On the other hand, animals suffer from an alteration of the epidermal barrier function, of genetic or acquired origin, based on a mutation of a protein, filaggrin, one of the essential components that constitute the epidermal barrier, and changes in the organization of the lipids of the stratum corneum (Carlott 2005).
+Dysfunction of the skin barrier would be responsible for increased penetration of allergens via the skin and also increased transepidermal water loss.

 Figure 1.
 Pathophysiology of atopic dermatitis.

-The nutraceutical Dermakun from the Skin Recovery line treats atopic dermatitis, reduces associated itching, and counteracts its side effects by improving skin barrier function, decreasing the allergic inflammatory response, and supporting skin healing.
+The nutraceutical Dermakun from the Skin Recovery line treats atopic dermatitis, reduces associated itching, and counteracts its side effects by improving skin barrier function, decreasing allergic inflammatory response, and supporting skin healing.

 REFERENCES

 Bensignor, E.;, Morgan D.M.; Nuttall, T., 2008.
-Efficacy of an essential fatty acid-enriched diet in managing canine atopic dermatitis: A randomized, single-blinded, cross-over study.
+Efficacy of an essential fatty acid-enriched diet in managing canine atopic dermatitis: A randomized, single-blinded, cross-over study.Veterinary Dermatology, 19, 156–162.

 Brazís, P.; Queralt, M.; De Mora, F.; Ferrer, Ll.; Puigdemont, A., 1998.
-Comparative study of histamine release from skin mast cells dispersed from atopic, ascaris-sensitive and healthy dogs.
+Comparative study of histamine release from skin mast cells dispersed from atopic, ascaris-sensitive and healthy dogs.Veterinary Immunology and Immunopathology, 66, 43–51.

 Carlott, D.N., 2005.
-Canine atopic dermatitis: New concepts.
-Small Animal Veterinary Clinic, 25, 43–47.
+Canine atopic dermatitis: New concepts.Small Animal Veterinary Clinics, 25, 43–47.

-Fidalgo Álvarez, L.E.; Rejas López, J.; Ruiz de Gopegui Fernández, R.; Ramos Antón, J.J., 2007.
-Veterinary medical pathology (University of León, Ed.)
+Fidalgo Álvarez, L.E.; Rejas López, J.; Ruiz de Gopegui Fernández, R.; Ramos Antón, J.J., 2007.Veterinary Medical Pathology (University of León, Ed.)
 1st edn.

-Hand, M.; Thatcher, C.; Remillard, R.; Roudebush, P.; Novotny, B., 2010: Small animal clinical nutrition.
+Hand, M.; Thatcher, C.; Remillard, R.; Roudebush, P.; Novotny, B., 2010:Small Animal Clinical Nutrition.
 (Mark Morris Institute, Ed.)
 5th edn.

 Olivry, T.; Hill, P.B., 2001.
-The ACVD task force on canine atopic dermatitis (IX): The controversy surrounding the route of allergen challenge in canine atopic dermatitis.
-Veterinary Immunology and Immunopathology, 81, 219–225.
+The ACVD task force on canine atopic dermatitis (IX): The controversy surrounding the route of allergen challenge in canine atopic dermatitis.Veterinary Immunology and Immunopathology, 81, 219–225.

-Do you have any questions?
+Do you have questions?